All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Cost depends on the specific peptide, dosing protocol, and where you source it.

 Sermorelin tends to be less expensive per vial than CJC-1295.
-However, the daily dosing requirement means you go through product faster.
+But the daily dosing requirement means you go through product faster.
 Monthly costs for sermorelin therapy typically range from moderate to mid-range pricing.

 CJC-1295 with DAC costs more per vial but requires fewer injections) potentially just 4-8 per month.
 When you factor in the reduced dosing frequency, the monthly cost can be comparable to or even less than sermorelin.

-Insurance typically does not cover peptide therapy for anti-aging or performance purposes. for transparent out-of-pocket costs.
+Insurance typically doesn't cover peptide therapy for anti-aging or performance purposes. for transparent out-of-pocket costs.

 Frequently Asked Questions